I am very embarrassed as I am writing this.

 A few months ago, while chatting with Gianna and Chuck on Slack, I realized something.
 I have never tasted Alfredo sauce.
 Not even once.

 I didn’t think it was a big deal.
-I knew what it was and I read about it, but I just never had to curiosity to try it.
+I knew what it was and I read about it, but I just never had the curiosity to try it.
 After all, neither my relatives nor close friends ever did, and I never saw anyone from my town use it or talk about it.

 And then it occurred to me: how weird is that!